YusupovJaloliddin/LeetCode/README.md

 1.Alhamdulillah I solved problem 30 today, it was very good for me.
 We will do it inshaAllah my friends😊

 ```

 ```

 2.Alhamdulillah I solved problem 60 today, it was very good for me.
 We will do it inshaAllah my friends😊

 ```

 ```

 3.Alhamdulillah I solved problem 90 today, it was very good for me.
-We will do it inshaAllah my friends😊
+We will do it inshaAllah my friends...😊

 ```